AdobeDocs/commerce-php/src/pages/architecture/modules/inventory-management.md

 ---
 title: Inventory Management | Commerce PHP Extensions
-description: Learn about the architecture of the ADobe commerce and Magento Open Source Inventory Management module.
+description: Learn about the architecture of the Adobe Commerce and Magento Open Source Inventory Management module.
 ---

 # Inventory Management